mintedreward/heartmail/README.md

   buy it.
 - Allow people to buy the article *for others*.
 That way people who don't have the money can still read the article.
+- Hire an artist to create graphical representations of the major events in the book.
+- A "contact me" page.

 Marketing:
 - Video on YouTube.